pcal43/fastback/docs/faq.md

 The first time you do a backup, all the files are backed up in the world folder under `.git`.
 But the next time you back up, only changed files will be backed up.
 See question above about incremental backups.

+*Technical detail: It's just a regular git repository, no shenanigans.*

 ## Can I back up my world to github?